Recommendations

 Senior Film Conservator

-The Drama sensibilities displayed in Den store dag are unparalleled, the emotional payoff of the 1930 classic is what fans crave in similar titles.
+The Documentary sensibilities displayed in Den store dag are unparalleled, the emotional payoff of the 1930 classic is what fans crave in similar titles.
 Our criteria for this list were simple: only the most character-driven intensity and relevant titles.

 The cultural footprint of Den store dag in Denmark to define the very concept of character-driven intensity in modern film.